 Work experience in a customer service or administration role in the financial services sector may be useful, and sales experience is also relevant.

 Find out more about the different kinds of work experience and internships that are available.

 Insurance claims handlers work at insurance companies, insurance brokers or for claims management or loss adjusting firms.

 Key areas within insurance that require assessment include domestic property, for example in incidents of fire, burglary and motor vehicle accidents.

 The UK's insurance market is the largest in Europe and fourth largest in the world, employing over 300,000 people (Association of British Insurers).

 Specialist recruitment agencies handle vacancies.
 See advertisements in the national press and specialist journals.

 Large insurance companies advertise vacancies on their websites.

 Graduates on a trainee scheme usually undergo two years of intense on-the-job training.
-Training is typically in-house and supported by formal training courses.
+You'll typically undertake a number of placements during this time.
+Training is usually in-house and supported by formal training courses.
 Support is provided by your line manager and a mentor.
 This initial training may be followed by a further two or three years of training in negotiating claims and underwriting risk.

 You need to keep up to date with legislation and developments in the industry, and membership of a relevant professional body is important for continuing professional development (CPD).
 For more information, see: